 - Lumosity’s average user is in their 20′s or 30′s.
 If this isn’t your age group, I suggest you check out either Anti-Aging Games or Dakim BrainFitness instead.

 - Not everyone is enthralled with the idea of playing onlines games.
 Some people aren’t computer savvy enough, while others already feel they spend too much time on the computer.
-If you feel your brain needs more stimulation you might prefer offline memory games or real world activities, like studying a foreign language, instead.
+If you feel your brain needs more stimulation you might prefer real world activities, like studying a foreign language or taking an art class instead.
 You can also improve your brain with brainwave entrainment.
 This could boost your brain but without the work!

 Our Best Recommendations for Brain Health & Fitness